top of page

 The-Jean-Ritchie-Experience-4-4-2022 copy 6.png

-Join me here for a journey through her music.
+Join me here for a journey through Jean Ritchie's music.

 This is a place where I'll be sharing music, thoughts, musings, and information about the American Folk musician Jean Ritchie.